happytomatoe/optimizing-public-transportation/README.md

 # Public Transit Status with Apache Kafka

-About this project - it's streaming event pipeline around Apache Kafka and its ecosystem.
+About this project - it's streaming event pipeline around Apache Kafka and its ecosystem that simulates trains movement.
 It uses public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/)

 ![Final User Interface](images/ui.png)